IrvinGalindo/karate-challenge/README.md

 ---

-Before getting on with it, It is important to mention that the API which will be used to practice Karate is provided by [Bondar academy](https://www.bondaracademy.com/), and it will only be used for educational purposes.
+Before getting on with it, It is important to mention that the API which will be used to practice Karate is provided by [Bondar academy](https://www.bondaracademy.com/), and will only be used for educational purposes.
 You can see the collection here.
 [Postman Collection](https://web.postman.co/workspace/My-Workspace~f79fdbc6-f622-45c7-8c45-63f99c4038e7/collection/37903089-211e52b1-b0b0-47a4-a704-bb9065cf2228)

 >
 >Note
 >
-> If you want to play with the API, and run the calls manually, you can select **Conduit** environment in Postman, and
+> If you want to play with the API and run the calls manually, you can select the Conduit environment in Postman and use
-> use the following user which was already created.
+> the following user that has already been created.
->
 >
 ><table>
 >  <tr>